tyronecragg/coursera/getting-and-cleaning-data/README.md

 # Coursera Project - Getting and Cleaning Data

+## About
+This project utilises data collected from accelerometers on the Samsung Galaxy S smartphone.

 ## Data
-The data used in this project can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-A full description of the data is located at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+The data used in this project can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+A full description of the data is located at [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## Files
 The data should be unzipped into a folder named `data` within the working directory.